AlexanderDsouza/TransferLearningResearch/README.md

 - Frozen Decoder - Train a two-headed model on EP1, transform EP2 using the saved decoder, train a new encoder for EP2, and reuse the existing prediction head.
 - Frozen Predictor - Where we first train an autoencoder and predictor on EP1.
 Then, we freeze the predictor and train a new autoencoder on EP2.
 This process creates a new latent space optimized using the prediction loss, enabling accurate predictions on EP2 based on this latent representation.

-## Results

-- Accuracy measures of how each method performed on cross-scanner transfer tasks.
-- Visualizations.

 ## License